Transition rates of non-interacting quantum particles from the Widom insertion formula: Exotic statistics

 A one-dimensional lattice of size $L$ represents a discrete energy space; the energy of site $i$ is $\epsilon_i = i\Delta \epsilon$, with constant energy gaps, $\Delta \epsilon = \epsilon_{i+1}-\epsilon_i\ge 0$, between any two neighboring sites.
 At $t=0$, $N$ particles are randomly distributed in the $L$ sites.
 A particle in site $i$ jumps to the right or to the left with the rates corresponding to ewkons:

 Only jumps to nearest neighbors are allowed.
 In a small time interval $\Delta t = 1/(2 N \nu e^{\beta \Delta\epsilon/2})$, the jump probabilities are

 In a Monte Carlo (MC) simulation, a particle is randomly chosen with probability $1/N$ and then jumps to the right or to the left with probabilities $e^{-\beta \Delta\epsilon} (1-1/n_i)/2$ and $(1-1/n_i)/2$ respectively; a MC step is a time interval, equal to $N\Delta t$, in which each particle has, on average, one chance to jump.
 Like fermions, ewkons have an effective repulsive interaction.
 A particle can jump to another state only if there is another particle with it.
-The more particles are in the same state (or site), more probable it is to jump.
+The more particles are in the same state (or site), the more probable it is to jump.
 Figure \ref{f.sim} shows numerical results of $\bar{n}_i$ against position $i$, with zero current condition at the borders (see the figure caption for the simulation parameters).
 After a transient, the average number of particles converges to Eq.\ \eqref{e.newk}: $\bar{n}_\text{ewk} = e^{-\beta(\epsilon-\mu)} + 1$, represented by the blue curve.
 The value of $e^{-\beta\mu}$ is obtained from the condition $N = \sum_{i=1}^L \bar{n}_i$.

-If $N<L$, the equilibrium distribution is not reached, and the final state is a frozen configuration, because there is 0 or 1 particle in each site; the final configuration depends on the initial condition.
+If $N<L$, the equilibrium distribution is not reached, and the final state is a frozen configuration, because there is zero or one particle in each site; the final configuration depends on the initial condition.